Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 ![sucess](/assets/img/blog/fairlight/fairlight-compile-success.png)

 That's a great milestone!
 We're actually compiling assembly code back into a fully working C64 intro!
 We haven't understood the code itself yet, but it's the first step.
-From here on we're starting to inspect the code itself and make it more readable.
+From here on we can inspect the code itself and make it more readable.

 <img src="/assets/img/blog/fairlight/carlton.gif" style="box-shadow: 0px 0px 0px;">